 This website is maintained by staff at the Northwest Justice Project (NJP).
-NJP is a not-for-profit statewide organization that provides free civil legal services to low-income people from 17 offices throughout the state of Washington.
-Each year, NJP assists more than 18,000 people in need of critical legal assistance.
+NJP is a not-for-profit statewide organization that provides free civil legal services to low-income people from 18 offices throughout the state of Washington.
+Each year, NJP assists thousands of people in need of critical legal assistance.

 This website is one of many state LawHelp websites which is made possible through a grant from the Legal Services Corporation.
 The website template was created by Pro Bono Net (PBN).
 PBN is a national nonprofit organization based in New York City and San Francisco.
 PBN works in close partnership with nonprofit legal organizations across the United States and Canada, to increase access to justice for the millions of poor people who face legal problems every year without help from a lawyer.
 PBN does this by (i) supporting the innovative and effective use of technology by the nonprofit legal sector, (ii) increasing participation by volunteers, and (iii) facilitating collaborations among nonprofit legal organizations and advocates working on similar issues or in the same region.

 Sign up for our monthly newsletter to find out what's new and revised on this site.

 In this policy, the terms "we", "us", and “our” refer to WashingtonLawHelp.org, a project of the Northwest Justice Project.